The term GIS stands for geographic information system. Realistically, that doesn't tell you much.

 What are the components of GIS?

-Hardware is the physical device on which someone uses a GIS platform: computer, laptop, tablet, cell phone, etc.
+Hardware is the physical device on which a GIS platform is used: computer, laptop, tablet, cell phone, etc.

-Most legacy GIS programs can only run on a desktop: requiring local servers to run.
+Most legacy GIS programs can only run on a desktop: requiring local servers.
 They generally can’t be used on mobile devices.

-In contrast, many modern GIS platforms are cloud-based and mobile-friendly.
+In contrast, most online GIS platforms are cloud-based and mobile-friendly.

 GIS software is the digital tool that allows you to capture, organize, analyze, and store data.
 Though all GIS softwares are different, most provide the following functionality: